vikasjain1979/StarShips/README.md

 # MVVM architecture
 For this application, I have used the MVVM.
 For this application even MVC would have been good as its very small and very less integration points.
 But comsidering the scalability, flexibility and clean architecture I opted for MVVM.

-    * View/Controller
+# View/Controller
    * Master view : Load the starships detail with 2 properties + Sorting + Favorites tab
    * Detail View

-    * View Model
+# View Model
    * GetStarshipData
    * ManageFavorite
    * IsFavorite

-  * Model
+# Model
    * Codable Data Objects
+   * Error object

 •	For API calls I have integrated with Alamofire(v5.4.3) using SPM